 Good ecommerce personalization boils down to good customer service.
 It’s meeting your customer’s needs before they know they have them.
-Feeling taken care of goes a long way in creating loyal customers.
+Feeling taken care of goes a long way in creating a loyal customer.

-Great personalization can come in the form of AI-powered search .
+Great personalization can come in the form of AI-powered search.
 By combining user intent via behavioral data with the “wisdom of the crowd,” you can personalize even for what we term “ cold start-users .”
 (And did you know that 70% of new traffic on ecommerce sites is from cold start users?
-But not all of those users are really “new”!)
+Yet not all of those users are really “new”!)

-Elements like query suggestions and dynamic facets, powered by machine learning, create a personalized user experience, at scale.
+Elements like query suggestions and dynamic facets, powered by artificial intelligence, create a personalized user experience at scale.
 Fifty-six percent of shoppers are more likely to return to a website offering recommended products.

 This is probably the most obvious benefit an ecommerce personalization platform has to offer.

 Personalization helps grab the customer’s attention and reduces the amount of browsing time and energy a customer expends while browsing ecommerce sites.
 Presenting a customer with a product recommendation or offer they’re likely to prefer helps increase the chance of actually increasing conversions.

 Forbes collected and published 50 different stats on the power of e commerce personalization.
 Here are just a few about its impacts on sales: